Azanide

 Azanide is the IUPAC-sanctioned name for the anion NH2-.
 The term is obscure; derivatives of NH2- are almost invariably referred to as amides, despite the fact that amide also refers to the organic functional group –C(=O)\sNR2.
 The anion NH2- is the conjugate base of ammonia, so it is formed by the self-ionization of ammonia.
 It is produced by deprotonation of ammonia, usually with strong bases or an alkali metal.
-Azanide has a H–N–H bond angle of 104.5°.
+Azanide has a H–N–H bond angle of 104.5°, nearly identical to the bond angle in the isoelectronic water molecule.

 Alkali metal derivatives

 The alkali metal derivatives are best known, although usually referred to as alkali metal amides.
 Examples include lithium amide, sodium amide, and potassium amide.
 These salt-like solids are produced by treating liquid ammonia with strong bases or directly with the alkali metals (blue liquid ammonia solutions due to the solvated electron):